confluentinc/cp-demo/docs/index.rst

           --resource Group:my_avro_consumer \
           --kafka-cluster-id $KAFKA_CLUSTER_ID"

-8. Again try to consume messages for my_avro_consumer subscriptions.
+#.
+Again try to consume messages for ``my_avro_consumer`` subscriptions.
 It should fail due to a different authorization error.

    .. sourcecode:: bash